MorriganR/morriganr.github.io/README.md

-KISS - keep it short and sweet
+K.I.S.S. - keep it short and sweet